MarkIsTheBest/Nikki-25/README.md

  * Corrrected "Dead zone" joystick code.
  * LED.getDeviceName and .getConnectionInfo() return null
  * apps check for ROBOCOL_VERSION mismatch
- * Fix for Telemetry also has off-by-one errors in its data string sizing / short size limitations error
+ * Fix for Debug.INSTANCE also has off-by-one errors in its data string sizing / short size limitations error
- * User telemetry output is sorted.
+ * User Debug.INSTANCE output is sorted.
  * added formatting variants to DbgLog and RobotLog APIs
  * code modified to allow for a long list of OpMode names.
  * changes to improve thread safety of RobocolDatagramSocket